Frequently Asked Questions

 A

-Most AI research tools use basic retrieval-augmented generation (RAG) — they search a database and paste results into a prompt.
-Lawg goes further with agentic reasoning: it routes your query to the right knowledge bases using intelligent intent recognition, orchestrates multi-step research workflows across specialized tax domains, applies complexity-aware research strategies, and reranks evidence before generating a structured, citation-backed answer.
-This is why Lawg can handle questions that span multiple tax areas (e.g., Division 7A through a trust with CGT implications) — it reasons across sources rather than just searching them.
+Most AI research tools use basic retrieval-augmented generation (RAG): they search a database and paste results into a prompt.
+Lawg goes further.
+It routes your query to the right knowledge bases, spots related issues you didn't ask about, runs multi-step research across specialized tax domains, and produces usable outputs like advice memos, client letters, and file notes.
+It can also join your client meetings as a real-time co-pilot.
+This is why Lawg can handle questions that span multiple tax areas, for example Division 7A through a trust with CGT implications.
+It reasons across the full workflow rather than just searching.

 Q

-Is Lawg a generic legal AI or a tax research tool?
+Is Lawg a generic legal AI or a tax workflow platform?

 A

-Lawg is a tax research tool, not a generic legal AI.
-While it does cover Australian legislation and case law broadly, its primary design purpose is serving accountants, tax agents, and tax practitioners with daily tax case research.
+Lawg is a professional tax workflow platform, not a generic legal AI.
+While it does cover Australian legislation and case law broadly, its primary design purpose is serving accountants, tax agents, and tax practitioners with the full daily tax workflow: research, issue spotting, advice drafting, and client consultation.
 It is not designed for contract review, litigation support, or legal document drafting.
 Its database is optimised for tax-relevant materials including ITAA 1997/1936, ATO rulings (TRs, TDs, LCRs), and tax-related Federal Court decisions.
-The knowledge graph maps relationships specifically between tax legislation, ATO interpretations, and case law.